Using Command Prompt as admin frequently? You can make things easier and always open the command prompt as an administrator. Here is how.

 <username> with the actual username.

-2. Here, find the Command Prompt shortcut, right-click on it and select “Properties.”
+Step 2: Here, find the Command Prompt shortcut, right-click on it, and select “Properties.”

-4. The above action will open the “Advanced Properties” window.
-Select “Run as Administrator” checkbox and click on the “Ok” button to save changes.
+Step 4: The above action will open the “Advanced Properties” window.
+Select the “Run as Administrator” checkbox and press the “Ok” button to save changes.

-5. Click “Apply” and “Ok” buttons on the main Windows too.
+Step 5: Click the “Apply” and “Ok” buttons on the main window.

-6. That’s about it.
-From now on, whenever you try to open Command Prompt from the start menu, it will open with admin rights.
+Step 6: That’s about it.
+From now on, whenever you try to open Command Prompt from the Start menu, it will open with admin rights.
 Of course, you need to click “Yes” in the UAC (User Access Control) prompt.

-With the above method, you no longer have to right-click and select “Run as Administrator” to open Command Prompt as admin on Windows.
-Just search for CMD and press enter to open Command Prompt with admin previlages.
+You no longer have to right-click and select “Run as Administrator” to open Command Prompt as admin on Windows with the above method.
+Just search for CMD and press enter to open Command Prompt with admin privileges.

-Hope that helps.
-Comment below sharing your thoughts and experiences about using the above method to always open Command Prompt as admin on Windows 10.
+I hope that helps.
+Comment below, sharing your thoughts and experiences using the above method to always open Command Prompt as admin on Windows 10.